JoshPatNava/Portfolio/README.md

 # WELCOME TO MY PORTFOLIO
-Hello my name is Josh Navarro and I am  CS student at CSUF and an aspiring Data Analyst, the website is fully built from HTML, but showcases a majority of skills from differing languages.
+Hello my name is Josh Navarro and I am  CS student at CSUF and an aspiring Data Analyst, the website is fully built from HTML&CSS, but showcases a majority of skills from differing languages.
 Including SQL and R

 # SQL Projects